senses-smart-mirror/senses-docs/docs/widgets/speed-cameras.md

 ## Configuration

-The following configuration options are avialable for this widget.
+The following configuration options are available for this widget.

 | Setting | Description |
 | ----------- | ----------- |